Siege of Malbork (1454)

 Siege of Marienburg occurred during the Thirteen Years' War between the Teutonic Knights and the Kingdom of Poland.
 Marienburg was the capital of the state of the Teutonic Order, in particular, the residence of the Grand Master of the order.
-An alliance of Prussians and Poles besieged the city beginning 27 February 1454 with mercenaries from Danzig, and the necessary artillery.
+An alliance of Prussians and Poles besieged the city beginning 27 February 1454 with mercenaries from Gdańsk, and the necessary artillery.

 Background

 In 1230, following the Golden Bull of Rimini, Grand Master Hermann von Salza and Duke Konrad I of Masovia launched the Prussian Crusade, a joint invasion with the prince of Poland, of Prussia intended to Christianize the Old Prussians living along the Baltic Sea.
 The Knights moved against their Polish hosts and, with the Holy Roman Emperor's support, annexed Kulmerland (also called Ziemia Chelminska and now called Chełmno Land) into their own property.
 Subsequently, the Order created the independent Monastic State of the Teutonic Knights, adding continuously to their own holdings from the conquered Prussians' territory, and made little distinction between Prussian territory and that ruled and/or claimed by the Polish princes.
 They subsequently conquered Livonia.

 The Order theoretically lost its main purpose in Europe, the Christianization of Lithuania.
 However, it initiated numerous campaigns against its Christian neighbors, the Kingdom of Poland, the Grand Duchy of Lithuania, and the Novgorod Republic (after assimilating the Livonian Order).
 The Teutonic Knights had a strong economic base, and could hire mercenaries from throughout Europe to augment their feudal levies, and became a naval power in the Baltic Sea.
 By the late fourteenth century, the Knights became the strong-arm of German Imperial policy in the Baltic Region, imposing the Holy Roman Emperor's will upon both the non-Christianized peoples and subjugated Poles, Pomeranians, Livonians, Lithuanies, and residents of such mercantile cities as Danzig.